Lupin the Third: Stage musicals

+Spin-off television series

-A live-action adaptation of the Inspector Zenigata spin-off manga aired in Japan in 2017.
-The project is a collaboration between NTV, Wowow and Hulu Japan and stars Ryohei Suzuki, Atsuko Maeda and Takahiro Miura.
+A live action television series adaptation of the Inspector Zenigata spin-off manga aired in Japan in 2017.
+The project was a collaboration between NTV, Wowow and Hulu Japan and stars Ryohei Suzuki, Atsuko Maeda and Takahiro Miura.

 Video games

-The first Lupin video game was a stealth game released to arcades in Japan by Taito in 1980 as Lupin III.
+The first Lupin video game, simply titled Lupin III, was a stealth game released on arcades in Japan by Taito in 1980.
 A Laserdisc video game entitled Cliff Hanger was released to arcades in North America in 1983 by Stern.
 While it used footage from The Mystery of Mamo and The Castle of Cagliostro to provide a gaming experience similar to Dragon's Lair, it changes the characters' names and has an original plot.
 Since then Lupin video games have been released for a number of platforms including Family Computer, Super Famicom, Sony PlayStation, Sony PlayStation 2, Sega Saturn, Nintendo DS and Sega Naomi.

-A range of eleven Pachinko machines have been produced by Heiwa since 1998.
+A range of Pachinko and slot machines have been produced by Heiwa since 1998.